David Ayres

-David Ayres (/ɛərz/; born August 12, 1977) is a Canadian former professional ice hockey goaltender and former head coach of the Port Perry Lumberjacks of the Provincial Junior Hockey League.
+David Ayres (/ɛərz/; born August 12, 1977) is a Canadian former professional ice hockey goaltender.
+He is the first emergency backup goaltender to be credited with a win in the National Hockey League (NHL).
+At age 42, Ayres is also the oldest NHL goaltender to win his regular season debut.

-While working as a building operator and Zamboni driver for the Toronto Marlies, Ayres became the Carolina Hurricanes' emergency back-up goaltender (EBUG) during a 2020 game against the Toronto Maple Leafs, which the Hurricanes won.
-Ayres is the only EBUG in NHL history to enter a game as a substitute and be credited with a win.
-Ayres is also the oldest NHL goaltender to win his regular-season debut, at age 42.
+Ayers played professionally for the Norwood Vipers of Allan Cup Hockey (ACH) from 2014 to 2015 before retiring.
+While working as a building operator for the Toronto Maple Leafs in 2020, Ayres was named the emergency goaltender for the Carolina Hurricanes against the Maple Leafs and helped Carolina win the game.
+He later served as the head coach of the Vermilion County Bobcats in the Southern Professional Hockey League (SPHL) in 2022 and the Port Perry Lumberjacks of the Provincial Junior Hockey League (PJHL) from 2022 to 2023.

 Early and personal life

-Ayres is a native of Whitby, Ontario, and grew up playing youth ice hockey and attending hockey camps in the town.
+Ayres is a native of Whitby, Ontario and played youth ice hockey and attended hockey camps in the town.
 His late father, Bob, and his brother, Chris, were also goaltenders.
 He became ill and required a kidney transplant (donated by his mother, Mary) in 2004.
 In 2017, Ayres married his wife, Sarah.
-In a social media post in 2022, Sarah announced that they have separated and filed for divorce.
+In 2022, Sarah announced that they had separated and she filed for divorce.

 Ayres worked as a building operator at Ricoh Coliseum (now Coca-Cola Coliseum) in Toronto, which is the home arena for the Toronto Marlies, the American Hockey League farm team of the Toronto Maple Leafs.
-His job responsibilities occasionally included maintenance and operating an ice resurfacer, which gave him the "Zamboni driver" moniker used in news articles about his NHL debut.
-The Marlies equipment man found out he was a goalie and coach, so head coach Sheldon Keefe started using him as a goaltender at practice when an extra man was needed, as did the Maple Leafs.
+As his job responsibilities occasionally included maintenance and operation of an ice resurfacer, he was referenced as a Zamboni driver in news articles about his NHL debut.
+The Marlies' equipment man learned that Ayres was a goalie and coach, so head coach Sheldon Keefe began playing him as a goaltender at practice when an extra man was needed, as did the Maple Leafs.

 Hockey career

 Ayres played eight games with the Norwood Vipers of the Allan Cup Hockey League in 2014.
-As a goaltender, he allowed 58 goals, had a .777 save percentage and an 0–8 record.
-Ayres has served as a backup to both the Toronto Marlies and Charlotte Checkers in the American Hockey League (AHL), the primary affiliates of the Toronto Maple Leafs and Carolina Hurricanes, respectively.
+As a goaltender, he allowed 58 goals, had a .777 save percentage and posted an 0–8 record.
+Ayres has served as a backup to both the Toronto Marlies and Charlotte Checkers in the American Hockey League, the primary affiliates of the Toronto Maple Leafs and Carolina Hurricanes, respectively.